lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Tempo wise it may vary per emulator:<br>

--BGB uses 60fps as default, tempo formula looks like this:<br>
+-BGB uses 59.73fps as default (0) though I recommend keeping it 60fps clean calculation & post processing reasons, tempo formula looks like this:<br>
 (new fps / 60) * LSDj actual tempo = Your new tempo!<br>
 *Values below 60 will slow down the emulation, and above 60 will speed it up!*